The claims procedure begins with a request for disclosure of the records.

 Given the complexity of the legal system and the fact only a minority of cases go to trial, we have not looked at the process of trial in this guide.
 But in the unlikely event of your case going to court, you can be assured of the continuing, personal support of the MDU's staff and your legal team.

-This guidance was correct at publication 15/01/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 15/01/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.